Mulu Caves Safari (Mulu National Park)

 Recognized as one of Borneo's World Heritage Site, Mulu Caves will not cease to amaze you at the immensity of this cave system, dubbed the longest cave system in the world by scientists.
 Certainly one of the best things to do in Borneo and a once in a lifetime experience.
 Marvel at the different caves systems here, learning about the ecology and geological processes that shapes it.

 Upon arrival Mulu Airport, meet and greet by our friendly representative and transfer to Mulu National Park HQ for check in.
 Afternoon, meet at registration point and proceed on plank walk for 3 Km to reach Deer Cave & Lang Cave.
 After exploring the caves, proceed to bats observatory to observe bats flying out of caves entrance at late evening (Only confine to fine weather).
 Return journey on the same plank walk back to park headquarter.
+(No meals).

 Breakfast at park canteen& free at own leisure until transfer to Mulu airport for flight departure.
 (Breakfast)